-Bipartisan Drug Defelonization Bill Advances in Colorado Senate.
-The Senate Judiciary Committee approved a bill 3-2 Monday that would reduce the penalties for drug possession offenses from felonies to misdemeanors.
-The bipartisan legislation, HB19-1263, which was approved by the full House on April 18, will now advance to the Senate Finance Committee.
+Colorado House Panel Advances Drug Defelonization Bill.
+The House Finance Committee has approved HB19-1263, which would change the penalty for drug possession offenses from felonies to misdemeanors.
+The bill was approved by the House Judiciary Committee last week.
+The bill now goes to the House Appropriations Committee.